Hyosang-Jeong/Paparazzi/README.md

 # Paparazzi

-# Team Name: G157
+# Team
+G157

+# Project Description
-# Project Description: 3D Platformer Puzzle game
+3D Platformer Puzzle game

-# How to Run: Run FinalBuild/GAM400.exe or Open Paparazzi/ with Unity
+# How to Run
+Run FinalBuild/GAM400.exe or Open Paparazzi/ with Unity

 # How to Play
 - Move: WASD